-During the 2016-2017 school year, Mill Street School teachers will use the Macmillan/McGraw Hill Language Arts curriculum.
+During the 2017-2018 school year, Mill Street School teachers will use the Benchmark Advance & Adelante (purchased in 2017) Language Arts curriculum.
 In Kindergarten, students are expected to identify and know the sound of every letter of the alphabet and begin to read C-V-C words.
 By the end of first grade, students should be reading a level 17 book with appropriate fluency and comprehension and be able to write a cohesive paragraph with few errors.
 When students leave our school at the end of second grade, they are expected to be able to write a two paragraph essay and read small chapter books.
 Student progress is measured using the curriculum-embedded assessments as well as teacher created district progress assessments.